Home > News and Events > News Highlights > 2019

 In school on 18 April, we were reminded that service is the soul of SJI.
 Why we exist as a Catholic, Lasallian school and how we live and work as Josephians are embodied in lives of service.
 Our SJI way strives to imitate Jesus’ way of serving all.

-Our Catholic community celebrated the Lord's Supper and witnessed the washing of feet that evening, before they went off for church visitation in the night.
+Our Catholic community celebrated the Mass of the Lord's Supper and witnessed the washing of feet that Maundy Thursday evening before they went off for church visitation in the night.
 The Catholic students kept vigil for the night which concluded with a Good Friday service the next morning.

 April: La Salle Community Celebrates Mass on Tercentenary Anniversary of Founder